-- Curriculum and Instruction (Master of Education and/or Endorsement) Teacher Leadership; ESL endorsement; Instructional TechnologyLeadership; with Science, Technology, Engineering, the Arts & Math (STEAM)Education - Early Childhood Education (Master of Education and/or Endorsement) - Early Childhood Education B-3rd.
-Inclusive with Nebraska Initial Teacher Certification (Master of Education and/or Endorsement) - Early Childhood Special Education (Master of Education and/or Endorsement) - Educational Administration (Master of Education and/or Endorsement) Elementary School Administration Secondary School Administration Elementary/Secondary School Administration - Literacy Education (Master of Education and/orEndorsement) Reading Specialist Endorsement Reading Specialist with ESL endorsement - Special Education (Master of Education and/or Endorsement) - TESOL (Teaching English to Speakers of Other Languages) (Master of Education and/or ESL Endorsement)
+Curriculum and Instruction - Master of Education and/or Endorsement or Emphasis ESL endorsement: Exceptional Learner: Birth - 3rd Grade emphasis; Exceptional Learner: K-12 emphasis; Instructional Technology Leadership endorsement; Science, Technology, Engineering, the Arts & Math (STEAM) Education emphasis; Trauma and Resilience emphasis Secondary Education with initial Teacher Certificate Early Childhood Education - Master of Education and/or Endorsement Early Childhood Education B-3rd.
+Inclusive with Nebraska Initial Teacher Certification - Master of Education and/or Endorsement Early Childhood Special Education - Master of Education and/or Endorsement Educational Administration - Master of Education and/or Endorsement Elementary School Administration Secondary School Administration Elementary/Secondary School Administration Literacy Education - Master of Education and/or Endorsement Reading Specialist Endorsement Reading Specialist Endorsement with ESL Endorsement Special Education - Master of Education and/or Endorsement TESOL (Teaching English to Speakers of Other Languages)

+- Master of Education and/or ESL Endorsement

-The Master of Education Degree program is designed to provide advanced education for elementary and secondary school administrators, early childhood educators, English as second language educators, literacy educators, curriculum and instruction educators and special education educators.
-All programs are approved by the Nebraska State Department of Education and accredited by The Higher Learning Commission, a Commission of the North Central Association of Colleges and Schools (www.ncahigherlearningcommission.org; 312-263- 0456) and the National Council for the Accreditation of Teacher Education.
+The Master of Education Degree program is designed to provide advanced education for elementary and secondary school administrators, early childhood educators, English as second language educators, literacy educators, curriculum and instruction educators, and special education educators.
+All programs are approved by the Nebraska State Department of Education and accredited by The Higher Learning Commission, a Commission of the North Central Association of Colleges and Schools (www.ncahigherlearningcommission.org; 312-263-0456) and the National Council for the Accreditation of Teacher Education.

 Educated people in a democratic society promote a congenial community where its citizens put the common good above self-interest.
 Empowered by the Gospel, the church in mission strives to nurture its members through God's revelation.
-Education, one assisting process, seeks to help people become less self-centered and more responsive to society's and the church's aims.
+Education, one assisting process, seeks to help people become less self-centered and more responsive to society and the church's aims.

-Capable Christian teachers, qualified to meet the needs of children, youth and adults aid society and the church in achieving their goals.
+Capable Christian teachers, qualified to meet the needs of children, youth and adults, aid society and the church in achieving their goals.